-- ✓ Operationally define the goals of the PBSP in terms of specific, observable behaviors. - ✓ Indicate what data is needed to evaluate success (e.g., frequency, intensity and duration of target behaviors). - ✓ Provide instructions to staff or caregivers on how to collect this data (e.g., forms, procedures) i.e., frequency, intensity and duration. - ✓ List who will monitor outcomes, need for revisions, and evaluate success and process for monitoring. - ✓ Recommend displaying data in a graph over time for easy analysis.
+- ✓ Operationally define the goals of the PBSP in terms of specific, observable behaviors. - ✓ Indicate what data is needed to evaluate success (i.e., frequency, duration, and severity/intensity of the target behaviors). - ✓ Provide instructions to staff or caregivers on how to collect this data (e.g., forms, charts, procedures). - ✓ List who will monitor outcomes, need for revisions, and evaluate success and process for monitoring. - ✓ Recommend displaying data in a graph over time for easy analysis.